Antonee Robinson

+Previously a youth player with Everton, he went on loan spells to several EFL Championship clubs until signing with Premier League club Fulham in 2020 for £2 million.
+Following relegation after his first season, he won the 2021–22 EFL Championship and was listed on the 2021–22 Team of the Season.
+He won the 2023–24 Fulham Player of the Season award, and is considered one of the Premier League's best full-backs.

+Robinson represented the United States across several youth levels and made his debut for the senior team in May 2018.
+He won the U.S. Player of the Year award for 2024.

+Early life

+Antonee Robinson was born in Milton Keynes, England on August 8, 1997 to father Marlon, who had emigrated to the United States, settling in White Plains, New York, and later naturalizing as a US citizen.

-Youth soccer
+Youth career

-Born in Milton Keynes, England, Robinson came through Everton's academy, having been with the academy since the age of 11.
+Robinson came through Everton's academy, having been with the academy since the age of 11.
 In June 2013, he signed a scholarship with the club, becoming a full-time player.

 Club career

 Everton

 While with Everton's U18 side, Robinson suffered injuries that saw him sidelined most of the time.
 He appeared for the U21 side toward the end of the 2014–15 season.
 As a result, he was awarded the club's Under-18 Players' Player of the Season.
 At the end of the 2014–15 season, he signed his first professional contract with the club after being offered a new contract.

-However, Robinson spent the most of the 2015–16 season sidelined by torn cartilage under his kneecap, resulting in knee surgery.
+However, Robinson spent most of the 2015–16 season sidelined by torn cartilage under his kneecap, resulting in knee surgery.
 Despite this, he signed a one-year contract extension on July 15, 2016.
 Robinson then played all three matches in the EFL Trophy, which saw Everton U23s eliminated in the Group stage.
 He also became a regular for the U23 side.
 At the end of the 2016–17 season, Robinson signed a two-year contract extension with the club.